n76/Local-GSM-Backend/README.md

 Filtering
 =========
 You are very likely to want to filter the data going into the on-phone database so that it only contains the Mobile Country Codes (MCCs) in your area of interest.
-For the United States (MCC codes of 310 and 311) the final on-phone database is about 96MB.

 In addition to filtering by Mobile Country Code (MCCs), the on phone database generator can filter by Mobile Network Code (MNCs).
 This can further decrease the size of the on phone database but may decrease accuracy of the location result.